Icy, slippery steps, walkways or drives cause many injuries during the winter months.

-Watch this video for tips on how to:
+Watch this video to learn how to:

 - Use deicers, such as rock salt, to melt existing ice.